djagerif/comfort2mqtt/DOCS.md

       payload_available: "1"
       payload_not_available: "0"
 ```
-Please take note of the 'Study Light' example above.
-Comfort supports both 8-bit and Signed 16-bit values but many integrations, like Clipsal C-BUS, uses 8-bit values and sets Counter values to EG. 0xFF(255) for 'On' and 0x00(0) for 'Off' state.
-If you have a Comfort integration that is different to the example above then adjust your `On` integer value accordingly.
+Please take note of the `Study Light` example above.
+Comfort II Ultra supports both 8-bit and Signed 16-bit values but many integrations, like Clipsal C-BUS, uses 8-bit values and sets Counter values to EG. 0xFF(255) for 'On' and 0x00(0) for 'Off' state.
+If you have a Comfort II Ultra integration that is different to the example above then adjust your `On` integer value accordingly.

 ## Hardware interface support